Photo Credit: James St. John

 If you are willing to be open-minded, you can find foreign gold coins that trade for even lower negative premiums!
 I’m referring specifically to British gold sovereigns, 22 karat fine coins containing 0.2354 troy ounces of pure gold.
 These classic gold coins circulated throughout the British Empire during the 19th and early 20th century and were considered the soundest money in the world for well over a century.
 Gold sovereigns were even struck during the mid-20th century, primarily for use in certain Middle Eastern/South Asian countries that traditionally favored these coins above all others.

-eBay Bucks Eligible British Gold Sovereigns For Sale
+British Gold Sovereigns for Sale on eBay

 Right now you can get yourself a random date BU sovereign from the reign of Queen Elizabeth II for only 3.5% above spot before incentives and -7.9% below spot after eBay Bucks and credit card rewards.
 This nearly 8% discount to spot means that you are buying each ounce of gold for about $118 less than the going spot price of gold when it is trading at $1,500.
 Now that is a bargain!